 Part reuse and sourcing

 The templating system allows users to automate building out portions of designs for complicated hierarchical workflows.
-Users can capture the commonalities of related designs in a template and then apply them across new designs.
+Users can capture the common elements of related designs in a template and then apply them across new designs.
 Any aspect of the design editor can be stored in a template for reuse, including specifications for DNA parts, overhang validation and assembly reactions.
-This simplifies the design process when creating multiple designs that share characteristics, providing a streamlined interface that minimizes redundant input from the user.
+This simplifies the design process when creating multiple designs that share characteristics, providing a streamlined interface that minimizes repetitive input from the user.

 Figure 2: Material availability utilities check to see that DNA is actually available, either in inventory or from external vendors.